wcushingcandelario/ansible_aws/README.md

 Once the AMI has been created it can be deployed into the Auto Scaling Group using the playbook below.
 After running this playbook **AMI will be live** in the environment you have deployed it in.
+This is limited to the `asg` tag which just builds the Auto Scaling Group.

     ansible-playbook prod.yml -e "ovc_version=5.4.0 tp_extension_version=5.4.0 s3_bucket='ovc-travisperkins-releases' deploy=true filebeat=true" --vault-password-file ~/.ssh/.vault_pass.txt  --skip-tags=importers --tags=asg